 The concept of trying to increase oxygen levels in the body (including skin tissue) has existed since the 1930s, which is around the time hyperbaric oxygen chambers were invented.
 This begs the very obvious question: “Aren’t we swimming in the stuff — what’s the point?”
 The short answer to this is that atmospheric oxygen levels aren’t as high as you might assume.
 In fact, the air we breathe is only 21 percent oxygen, with nitrogen making up 78 percent and argon and carbon dioxide making up the remaining one percent.

-“Directly applying oxygen to the skin surface is suggested to strengthen the skin’s elasticity and help eliminate acne-causing bacteria.
+“Directly applying oxygen to the skin surface [during an oxygen facial] is suggested to strengthen the skin’s elasticity and help eliminate acne-causing bacteria.
 It even is able to provide a plumping effect to reduce fine lines and wrinkles and even out skin tone,” says Dr. Michael T. Somenek, a double board-certified facial plastic surgeon.

-Oxygen has also been linked to expedited wound healing, and preliminary studies indicate that oxygen may even prevent wrinkle formation.
+Oxygen has also been linked to expedited wound healing, and preliminary studies indicate that oxygen may even prevent wrinkle formation — which is all the more reason to consider an oxygen facial.

 Oxygen In Facials

 Oxygen has historically been used medicinally, but it’s gained momentum in recent years in the general health, wellness, and beauty communities.
-Oxygen facials are especially popular right now — even Madonna swears by them and has incorporated them into her regimen.
+The oxygen facial is especially popular right now — even Madonna swears by it and has incorporated the treatment into her regimen.

 How Oxygen Facials Work

 Naturally, every spa will have its own way of administering an oxygen facial.
-Typically, though, it involves a special tool that imparts high levels of oxygen directly to the face.
-This can be paired with a gentle chemical peel, dermabrasion, extractions, and deep moisturizing treatments.
+Typically, though, the treatment involves a special tool that imparts high levels of high pressurized oxygen directly to the face.
+This can be paired with a gentle chemical peel, dermabrasion, extractions, and deep moisturizing treatments containing hyaluronic acid.

 “At Olga Lorencin® Skin Care Clinic, there are various oxygen devices that produce purified oxygen that we use in treatment rooms,” explains celebrity esthetician and founder Olga Lorencin.
 “The oxygen is delivered into the skin through an air device brush in combination with other serums and nutrients.”
 By infusing the oxygen into skin, it promotes enhanced absorption and efficiency of other skincare products.
 “It also imparts an immediate glow due to increased circulation and higher tissue oxygenation levels,” notes Lorencin.